Corsair VIRTUOSO PRO Headphones Review

 0.82 dB

 These headphones have excellent frequency response consistency.
 Due to their open-back design, they don't need a perfect seal to reproduce bass accurately and are consistent in their treble delivery, even if you have thick hair or glasses.
-As a result, it's relatively easy to achieve a consistent sound across multiple gaming sessions.
+As a result, it's relatively easy to achieve a consistent sound across multiple gaming sessions and between individuals.

 Raw Frequency Response